rudy-in/helios/README.md

 # HELIOS

-A Decentralized Search Engine which searches for both the system and the internet
+A Decentralized Search Engine which searches for clusters of servers

+im too lazy to update this..